Bingham Memorial Hospital offers this resource guide to help kick the habit for good!

 Risk of dying from lung cancer is about half that of a current smoker

+You're ready this time.
 You've thought about quitting smoking a lot.
 Maybe you have even tried once or twice before, but this time it's different.
 This time you believe you are really ready.

 According to American Academy of Family Physicians, you'll have the best chance to quit smoking if you do the following: